20 Best Leg Workouts For Women: Home & Gym

 This stretch helps to release tight quads and stretches your hip flexors.
 You can intensify the stretch by contracting your glute muscle — aim to hold the stretch for 30 seconds during your cool down.

 This stretch releases tight hamstrings and also stretches your calves.
 It’s a good stretch to use during an active recovery session or when you can lie down to stretch.
-You can intensify the stretch by looping a towel or a yoga strap around your foot and holding it.
+You can intensify the stretch by looping a towel or a yoga strap around your foot and holding onto it.

 Hamstring and calves stretch